HabaAndrei/Portal_finance_react/README.md

 ## Description

 The client has access to data on over 7,000 stocks from the American stock exchange.
-They can buy and sell stocks at market prices using virtual money, allowing them to learn how to invest correctly for free.
-The project provides historical reports to help the client keep track of their finances.
-They can personalize their profile by adding favorite stocks to their watchlist.
+This comprehensive database empowers users with a vast array of investment options, enabling them to explore various sectors, industries, and companies.
+Through this extensive coverage, users can make informed decisions and diversify their investment portfolios effectively.

+Moreover, users can actively engage in buying and selling stocks at market prices using virtual money.
+This feature not only facilitates hands-on experience in trading but also provides a risk-free environment for users to learn and practice investment strategies.
+By leveraging virtual funds, users can experiment with different investment approaches, refine their trading techniques, and gain valuable insights into the dynamics of the stock market without incurring any financial losses.

+In addition to real-time trading capabilities, the project offers comprehensive historical reports to help clients track their financial performance over time.
+These reports provide valuable insights into past transactions, portfolio growth, and market trends, empowering users to assess their investment strategies and make informed decisions for the future.

+Furthermore, users have the flexibility to personalize their profiles by adding favorite stocks to their watchlist.
+This feature allows users to monitor specific stocks closely, receive timely updates, and stay informed about market developments that may impact their investment decisions.
+By tailoring their watchlist to their individual preferences and investment goals, users can streamline their trading experience and stay focused on the stocks that matter most to them.

+Overall, the project aims to provide users with a comprehensive and user-friendly platform for learning, practicing, and mastering the art of stock market investing.
+By offering access to extensive stock data, virtual trading capabilities, historical reports, and customizable features, the project empowers users to become more confident and successful investors in the ever-evolving world of finance.

 # Functionalities